viviansunmola1/Distributed-Employee-Management-System-/README.md

 6. You can continue entering employee details or enter 'q' to quit.

-# Functionality
+## Functionality

+The project consists of two main components: the server and the client.

+### Server

-1. The server script (server.py) listens for incoming connections on port 5000 and receives employee details in JSON format.
+The server script (`server.py`) listens for incoming connections on port 5000 and receives employee details in JSON format.
+It provides the following endpoints:

+- `GET /` - Returns a simple "Hello, World!" message to verify the server is running.
+- `POST /data` - Accepts employee details in JSON format, processes them, and sends a response back to the client.

+### Client

-2. The client script (client.py) prompts the user to enter employee details, converts them to JSON, and sends them to the server.
+The client script (`client.py`) prompts the user to enter employee details and sends them to the server for processing.
+It provides the following features:

-3. The server processes the received data, performs any necessary operations, and sends a response back to the client.
+- User-friendly CLI interface for entering employee details.
+- Conversion of entered details to JSON format.
+- Sending the JSON data to the server using a POST request.

-4. The client displays the response received from the server.
+- Displaying the response received from the server.